xytechsystems/documentation/docs/drafts v11.1/xNewforV11-1/REST API New in V11.1.md

 As an API integration developer, I need my integration tools to be able to import Swagger docs as a JSON file.
 Either downloaded or via a direct URL link. (tools such as Zapier, Node Red OpenAPI node etc...)

 This story is to provide users with a JSON file definition to download.

+## Link child titles to parent in single API call
+REST API now provides a new endpoint that gives the ability to create new or existing Titles and assign to a parent Title in a single API call.
+New endpoint: /LibTitleHierarchyFacade.

 ## Known issues